 Your best option to get rid of a ripoff report may be to push it down in Google search results.
 This is also the most ethical and thorough way to reclaim your good name and put you on the road to maintaining a healthy online reputation for years to come.

 Reputation management companies such as ourselves are dedicated to generating original content in various media (articles, videos, social media profiles, websites, etc.).
-We’re also SEO experts, so we can help you interlink and optimize your own content to clean up your search landscape and keep it that way.
+We’re also SEO experts, so we can help you interlink and optimize your own content to clean up your online reputation and keep it that way.
 Taking this approach means outranking Ripoff Reports so they stay off the first page of your search engine results.
 This is a huge undertaking that can take months or years.
 While it may require constant upkeep, the results are well worth the time and effort.

 Business owners will be involved in every step of the process, so you won’t have to worry about placing things solely in the hands of a third party like, for instance, a court of law.
 Once the Ripoff Report has been buried, you will also be able to enjoy the benefits that come with having a strong online presence teeming with unique, positive content.